230109training/training/notes/week_1/intro_dsa/README.md

 ```

 ### Efficiency of an algorithm
-How do we describe how fast/efficient an algorithm is? **Time and space complexity**
+How do we describe how fast and space efficient an algorithm is? **Time and space complexity**

 Time and space complexity are measures of a performance of an algorithm.
 Time complexity is a measure of how long an algorithm takes to run, based on the size of the input data.
 Space complexity is a measure of how much memory an algorithm uses, also based on the size of the input data.